Louise Emmanuelle de Châtillon, Princesse de Tarente

 Louise Emmanuelle de Châtillon, known as Princesse de Tarente (1763–1814) was a French noble, memoirist and court official.
 She served as lady-in-waiting (Dame du Palais) to queen Marie Antoinette of France from 1782 to 1792.
-Her memoirs about her life during the French Revolution has been published.
+Her memoirs about her life during the French Revolution have been published.

 Life

 Louise Emmanuelle de Châtillon was born to Louis Gaucher, Duke of Châtillon, and Adrienne Emilie Félicité de la Baume le Blanc.
 She was a grand daughter of Louis César de La Baume Le Blanc, the famous writer.

 In 1781, she married Charles Bretagne Marie de La Trémoille, Prince of Tarente and heir to the Duke of Thouars.
 The couple had one daughter, Charlotte (26 October 1788 – 15 February 1791).

 In 1786, she was appointed one of 15 dame du palais to queen Marie Antoinette.

 Revolution

 After the outbreak of the French Revolution, her spouse emigrated and joined the émigré army under the Prince of Condé.
 Louise-Emmanuelle accompanied the royal family from Versailles to Paris after the Women's March on Versailles in October 1789, and continued to serve the queen in the Tuileries.

 Reportedly, she was perhaps the female colleague with whom the princesse de Lamballe was most friendly, and was a frequent guest of Lamballe's salon in the Pavillon de Flore, where Lamballe was known to recruit aristocratic loyalist contacts for the royal cause.

-During the Demonstration of 20 June 1792, she, alongside Princess de Lamballe, Madame de Tourzel, the Duchess de Maillé, Mme de La Roche-Aymon, Marie Angélique de Mackau, Renée Suzanne de Soucy, Marie-Louise-Jérôme Célésia (Mme de Ginestous), and a few noblemen, belonged to the courtiers surrounding the queen and her children for several hours when the mob passed by the room shouting insults to Marie Antoinette.
+During the Demonstration of 20 June 1792, she, alongside Princess de Lamballe, Madame de Tourzel, the Duchess de Maillé, Mme de La Roche-Aymon, Marie Angélique de Mackau, Renée Suzanne de Soucy, Madame de Ginestous, and a few noblemen, belonged to the courtiers surrounding the queen and her children for several hours when the mob passed by the room shouting insults to Marie Antoinette.